x-Slim/Animonculory-Visual-Overhaul/Readme.md

 1. Install [Visual C++ x64](https://aka.ms/vs/16/release/vc_redist.x64.exe) & [.Net Runtime v5 desktop x64](https://dotnet.microsoft.com/download/dotnet/5.0/runtime).
 2. Change Skyrim so it does not [automatically update](https://help.steampowered.com/en/faqs/view/71AB-698D-57EB-178C#disable).
 3. Fully uninstall Skyrim by deleting the folder and the Skyrim Special edition folder inside \Documents\My Games\.
 4. Reinstall Skyrim into a location that is not Program files.
 Somewhere like `C:\Games` is a good location.
+[Here's a tool](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) to help achieve this if you only have 1 drive.
 5. Start the game once and let it do the graphics check.
 Do not worry about the settings as it will be replaced during installation.

 ***